-A specific form is not required for submitting requests, but a form is available for your convenience, should you wish to submit your request via mail, fax, in person, or email.
+A specific form is not required for submitting requests, but the Public Information form is available for your convenience, should you wish to submit your request via mail, email, or in person.

 The City Council meets at 6:30 pm on the first and third Tuesdays of each month at City Hall located on 200 S. Rusk St. Agendas for meetings can be found here.

 Use our Staff Directory to view department contact information.

 Limited outdoor burning may be conducted under strict guidelines with a permit.
 Contact the Fire Marshal’s Office at (940) 668-7777 for further information.

 Moss Lake Boat Permits may be purchased at 104 W. Hird Street, Monday -Friday from 8:00 am to 5:00 pm.
 They can also be purchased at "The Bait Stop-N-Shop Store" located at Moss Lake by the south boat ramp.
 The store is open everyday except Tuesday from 7:00 am to 7:00 pm. and the phone number is 940-580-9093.
 If you have any question please call the Public Works office at 940-668-4540.

 California Street, Grand Avenue, Highway 82 and the Frontage Roads are maintained by the Texas Department of Transportation (TXDOT) .
 Please call (940) 665-5312 to report a pothole at these locations or Click here.

 Use our Staff Directory to view contact information for each department.